Two brothers from Syria.

 2022

-They established successful careers in Germany's tech industry, working for a company they genuinely cherished.
-Yet, they grew increasingly uncomfortable with the reality that many of their clients were tied to harmful policies, particularly those supporting the Israeli government.
-As they witnessed the genocide in Palestine unfold, this created a painful contradiction: they were working against their own people.
+They built successful careers in Germany's tech industry, working for a company they genuinely loved.
+Yet they grew increasingly uncomfortable that many of their clients were tied to the harm being done in their homeland.
+This created a painful contradiction: they were working against their own people.

 December 2024